Skip to content

 Code language: JavaScript (javascript)

-But now that we have our background image, we can use it inside of our main image as a transformation.
+Now that we have our background image, we can use it in our main image as a transformation.

 let transformedImage;